 I am Francis Fish, founder of Lean Teams and creator of the bare bones agile CLARITY system.
 I am the author 14 unintentional mistakes that cost businesses a fortune.
+I also created the short, powerful course 3 useful ideas for massive productivity growth.

 I share powerful business strategies to increase your team’s productivity and your profits.